MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-API-connection.md

 # Integrate existing third party APIs

-Teams Toolkit helps you to access existing APIs for building Teams apps.
-These APIs are developed by your organization or a third-party.
+Teams Toolkit allows you to access and use existing APIs for building Teams apps.
+Your organization or a third-party may have developed these APIs.
 When you use Teams Toolkit to connect to an existing API, Teams Toolkit performs the following functions:

 * Generate sample code under `./bot` or `./api` folder.
 * Add a reference to the `@microsoft/teamsfx` package to `package.json`.